 Vitamix A3300 - Best Vitamix if you do not want/need automatic presets

 Vitamix E310 - Best Vitamix for singles, couples, small kitchens and those who do not want to buy an additional container for family-sized blends

 Vitamix E320 - Best Vitamix for families who do not need automatic presets.

-Vitamix Venturist V1200 - Best Smart System Vitamix for those that do not want to buy additional jars (since it comes with additional 20oz container as well) but want Smart System features.
+Vitamix Venturist V1200 - $150 OFF using our link.
+Best Smart System Vitamix for those that do not want to buy additional jars (since it comes with additional 20oz container as well) but want Smart System features.